 Hand surgery is one form of treatment for tendon injuries; the NJ hand surgeons at Rowe Plastic Surgery can help to restore cut, severed or damaged tendons.

 Because your hands are such a critical part of life at work, during sports, while driving or while carrying out many different types of tasks, they may be vulnerable to trauma.
 When the bones of the hand, fingers and wrist are broken, you may be unable to move your hand or suffer long-lasting pain.
 Glass slices, bites or other sharp injuries can not only cause severe pain, they can sever tendons, ligaments and nerves.

-The hand surgeons in Red Bank at East Coast Plastic Surgery can perform critical procedures to help heal serious trauma to the hand.
+The hand surgeons in Red Bank at Rowe Plastic Surgery can perform critical procedures to help heal serious trauma to the hand.
 In some cases, hand fractures require surgery to fully heal over time.
 Your surgeon can also help to prevent the loss of your tissue and repair damaged nerves, blood vessels and other tissues.

 Benign Hand Tumors and Soft Tissue Masses

 The hands are a relatively common site for people to develop benign tumors.
 While these soft tissue masses are not cancerous, they may prevent people from using their hands nimbly and comfortably.
 These kinds of tumors may include: